mikeysklar/grippy/README.md

 - **USB keyboard mode**
   - Acts as a USB HID keyboard when connected to a host.
   - Can be used for quick text entry or macro-style workflows.

+- **BLE keyboard mode**
+  - Can remotely connect to phones and computers over BLE

 - **USB storage mode**
   - Mountable flash drive to modify notes